 The rattlesnake has very strong muscles and uses them to shake the rattle – if the snake is very excited it can do this 50-60 times per second and for up to three hours.
 The horrific sound is produced with the rings of the rattle vibrating against one another.
 By the way: The rings are hollow inside, while toy rattles are mostly filled with little beads.

-What Does the Rattle Consist of?
+What Is the Rattle Made of?

-It consists of a material that is quite similar to our finger nails and hairs.
+The rattle is made of a material that is quite similar to our finger nails and hairs.
 Whenever the snake sheds its skin, another ring is added to the rattle.
 It is basically a leftover at the tip of the tail that cannot be shaken off.
 Yet, it is not possible to use the number of rings to determine the age of the rattlesnake, because they can break off occasionally.

-Does the Rattlesnake Have Enemies?
+Does a Rattlesnake Have Enemies?

 Yes, for instance foxes, coyotes and buzzards.
 There is even one snake species that preys on rattlesnakes: The kingsnake is immune against the venom of the rattlesnake.